 ●Beekeepers may decline to capture a swarm if it’s in a dangerous location or inside the wall or roof of a building.
 Beekeepers are not responsible for property damage once you have asked them to remove a swarm.
 You may be asked to sign a permission form.

-Questions?
-Use the form below to ask general questions about honeybee swarms or about our swarm list.
-If you have a genuine honeybee swarm that needs immediate attention, scroll down for the 2014 Swarm Catchers list to find a beekeeper who catches swarms in your area.
+If you believe you have a genuine honeybee swarm that needs immediate attention, scroll down for the 2014 Swarm Catchers list to find a beekeeper who catches swarms in your area.

 2014 Swarm Catchers